 Commonly asked questions

-- Store the full history of habit check-ins and performance visualization
+- Store the full history of habit check-ins and performance analytics

 - Priority support via email and Twitter